High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

 \section{Results and discussion}

 In this section, we demonstrate how our GP performs over various test cases and compare it to other GP models.
 To begin with, Section~\ref{SMO_sec:imp_detail} gives the details of the implementation used for the following computer experiments.
 Next, Section~\ref{SMO_subsec:model_val} illustrates the GP models on an analytical and on a structural test case.
-Finally, section~\ref{SMO_sec:BO_val} presents the use of these GP models for Bayesian optimization with mixed variables on an analytical test case and then in the context of MDO for aircraft design.
+Finally, section~\ref{SMO_sec:BO_val} presents the use of these GP models for BO with mixed variables on an analytical test case and then in the context of MDO for aircraft design.
+The considered test cases in this section, as well as the number of hyperparameters related to each kernel, are listed in \tabref{SMO_tab:test_case}.